pythonindia/inpycon2019/WEBSITE-CODE-OF-CONDUCT.md

 Thank you for helping to make PyCon India a welcoming, friendly event for all.

 ## Contact Information
 If the matter is especially urgent, you may also ask to be put in touch with the conference chair - Vijay Kumar

+## License

+This Code of Conduct was forked from
+1. "PSF Code of Conduct" by Python Software Foundation which is under a Creative Commons Attribution 3.0 Unported License
+2. "Django Code of Conduct - Reporting Guide" by Django Software Foundation which is under a Creative Commons Attribution license.

+PyCon India Conference Code of Conduct is licensed under a Creative Commons Attribution 3.0 Unported License.